ananya-ayasi/ananya-ayasi.github.io/README.md

 ## Welcome

 ### Techincial Contributions
-1. I will be giving a talk on ["Quantum Technology and its impact on society"](https://www.womentech.net/speaker/Ananya/Ayasi/58004) for WTGC'21
+1. I gave a talk on ["Quantum Technology and its impact on society"](https://www.womentech.net/speaker/Ananya/Ayasi/58004) for WTGC'21
 2. Presented a poster on ["Understanding Quantum Technology to formulate Ethical Legal Frameworks around it"](https://www.linkedin.com/feed/update/urn:li:activity:6805861007517470721/) for [Careers in Quantum](https://www.careersinquantum.co.uk/) by QET Labs and University of Bristol.
 3. Blog on [Superconductivity and Quantum Computation](https://cs.ieeekerala.org/2020/11/23/superconductivity-and-quantum-computation/) for IEEE CS Kerala Section blog.
 4. Blog on [Tech policy](https://cs.ieeekerala.org/2020/09/21/technology-inclusive-or-intrusive/) for IEEE CS Kerala Section blog.